alexpetros/nondeterministic-model-with-a-gun/README.md

 starting point.

 ## While running
+Begin the conversation by typing `.listen`, add `newRun` if you want to start from a clean slate, and add any simulation you want to start from with `nameOfSimulation`.
+So, `.listen newRun interrogation` starts a new run of the interrogation simulation.

-Just talk to it!
+Then just talk to it!
 If you response before the speech is done it will talk over you so wait for it to finish.

 At any point in the conversation, you can type `.dump` and the application will save your chat